PaulSoderlind/FinancialEconometrics/Readme.md

 2. Most statistical/econometric functions are organised in local modules, typically loaded at the top of the notebooks.
 The source code is in the src subfolder.

+3. NotebooksAsPDF.pdf is a print-out of all notebooks.

-3. The pdf file contains the lecture notes.
+4. The pdf file contains the lecture notes.

-4. The folder Data contains some data sets used in the notebooks.
+5. The folder Data contains some data sets used in the notebooks.

-5. The plots are in png format.
+6. The plots are in png format.
 If you want sharper plots, change `default(fmt = :png)` to `default(fmt = :svg)` in one of the top cells.

-6. The current version is tested on Julia 1.11.
+7. The current version is tested on Julia 1.11.

 # Relation to Other Julia Econometrics Codes